aetperf/Edsger/docs/source/api.md

 dijkstra = Dijkstra(edges, verbose=True)
 # Output: "Automatically removed 1 parallel edge(s).
 For each pair of vertices, kept the edge with minimum weight."

-# The graph now has only the edge 0->1 with weight 3.0 (minimum)
+# The directed graph now has only the edge 0->1 with weight 3.0 (minimum)
 print(dijkstra.n_edges)  # Will show 2 instead of 3
 ```

 This automatic handling ensures:
-- Consistent graph representation
+- Consistent directed graph representation
 - Optimal shortest paths (using minimum weight edges)
-- No duplicate edges in the internal graph structure
+- No duplicate edges in the internal directed graph structure